SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### Major Nations
  - Greatly improved AI behaviour

+### Germany

+ - Can now declare war on the Soviet Union 3 months earlier (1.1.1941 or 1.3.1941 depending on which industry branch they have chosen)

 ### France
  - Potentially fixed an issue where French North Africa flips to Germany upon capitlation